Eurysticta coolawanyah

 commonly known as a Pilbara pin.

 It is endemic to the Pilbara region in Western Australia, where it inhabits pools in rivers.

 Eurysticta coolawanyah is a pale brown, small to medium-sized damselfly.

+Etymology

+The genus name Eurysticta is derived from the Greek εὐρύς (eurys, "wide" or "broad") and στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa within the subfamily Isostictinae.

+The species name coolawanyah is named for Coolawanyah Station, in the Pilbara region of Western Australia, near the type locality.